Robbie025/ComplexMethod/docs/source/SoftwarePrerequisites.rst

 More Information
 -----------------

-If you interested in more information, please check out this site.
+If you are interested in more information, please check out this site.
 It has tons of information to get you started on the software development process.
 	http://toolbox.readthedocs.org/en/latest/